friendica/red/doc/Privacy.md

 **Private Information**

 RedMatrix developers will ensure that any content you provide which is designated as PRIVATE will be protected against eavesdropping - to the best of their ability.
 Private content is generally hidden or obscured even from hub administrators.
 It is also stripped from email notifications.
-It is difficult but NOT impossible for this content to be seen by a hub administrator who is determined to monitor your communications.
-We consider this like the lock on the door of a house.
-It will generally keep the house safe, but a determined burgler will ignore the lock on the door and instead break a window.
+It is difficult but NOT impossible for this content to be seen by a hub administrator.
+This is a side effect of the physical laws of the universe.
+Unfortunately, if a database needs to decrypt a post at display time, it must have the means to decrypt the post!
+End to end encryption is also provided and this CANNOT be seen, even by a determined administrator.

 ##Identity Privacy